 Starts above Stratford Mountain House.
 The track is well signposted with off road car parking.

 Goblins walk is magic for families with imagination triggered by curved, bent and shaped trees, moss covered trunks, the sound of dripping water and the winding track to a pretty waterfall. waterfall.
-Kamahi Loop Track: Walking and tramping in Egmont National Park, Taranaki region.
+Kamahi Loop Track.
 The walk is less than 30 minutes, encouraging even the smallest legs to see where the fairies live.

 8. WILKIES POOLS LOOP TRACK